“It’s kind of fun to do the impossible.”

 can’t tell you how often I’ve heard that what I wanted to do was impossible.

 When we began our non-profit for training assistance dogs for the disabled, nobody had ever heard of such a dog here.
 Yet everyone was ready to tell us we’re nuts, that in this country, we’ll never be able to do it or raise enough funds.
-Since then, we provided over 140 top-trained dogs, with annual turnover of around 350,000 USD.
+Since then, we provided over 200 top-trained dogs, with an annual turnover of around 350,000 USD.

 The Michael Jackson Legacy

-My charity projects are direct results of Michael Jackson’s Man in the Mirror – “Take a look at yourself and make that change.”
+My own charity projects are direct results of Michael Jackson’s Man in the Mirror – “Take a look at yourself and make that change.”
 And I see the social shifts already.
 For the past decade, I’ve been lecturing and writing on the subject of animal-assisted therapies, which were initially received very skeptically by both officials and the medical community.